Manage workspace settings

 Allowed domains:

-• Users with specific email domains can join without invitation
+• Users with specific email domains can join without invitation.

 • Available on Essential plan or higher

-Usage management
+Usage

 Plan information